Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Introduction

-Our contributions in this work are: \begin{itemize} \itemsep{-1pt} \item [(a)] We validate the hypothesis that presenting an agent with a representation of the sycophantic tendencies of the other agents helps improve the accuracy of the discussion outcome (\Cref{fig:final_accuracy}). \item [(b)] We introduce three kinds of sycophancy estimates: Base Sycophancy Scores (BSS), Discussion-based Sycophancy Scores (DBSS) and Dynamic Sycophancy Scores (DSS).
-Our scoring strategies have the advantage of not requiring ground-truth information. (\Cref{sec:measures-of-syco}, \Cref{bssdss}). \item [(c)] We perform an analysis of the discussion dynamics (e.g., change of stance), and we introduce and analyze peer influence as well as post-discussion sycophancy evaluation metrics (\Cref{sec:eval-metrics}, \Cref{sec:exp}). \end{itemize}
+Our contributions in this work are: \begin{itemize} \itemsep{-1pt} \item [(a)] We validate the hypothesis that presenting an agent with a representation of the sycophantic tendencies of the other agents helps improve discussion outcome accuracy (\Cref{fig:final_accuracy}). \item [(b)] We introduce three kinds of sycophancy estimates: Base Sycophancy Scores (BSS), Discussion-based Sycophancy Scores (DBSS) and Dynamic Sycophancy Scores (DSS).
+Our scoring strategies require no ground-truth correctness at inference time, only that calibration data marks the user's stance as incorrect. (\Cref{sec:measures-of-syco}, \Cref{bssdss}). \item [(c)] We perform an analysis of the discussion dynamics (e.g., change of stance), and we introduce and analyze peer influence as well as post-discussion sycophancy evaluation metrics (\Cref{sec:eval-metrics}, \Cref{sec:exp}). \end{itemize}